Lush grass glowing under the sun sets the scene for summer.

 But much to our dismay, that sea of green seems to slowly fade into a crunchy brown as the summer wears on.

 But there are lots of ways you can protect your turf’s green glow.
-Below learn nine tricks to keep your lawn looking fresh all summer.
+Below learn our tricks to keep your lawn looking fresh all summer.

 Tips for Keeping Lawns Green in Summer Heat

 Keeping your turf looking good in the summer doesn’t have to be complicated.
 In fact, the solution lies in things you’re already doing!

 How to Keep Your Grass Green in the Summer